 - "Small Data Sets in Medical Research: Pituitary Adenomas at the Greenville Health System," Jordan Brown, Kate Causey, Danny Rivers, Dr. Liz Bouzarth, Dr. Kevin Hutson, and Dr. Tom Lewis, Summer 2015.

-- "In-Game Win Probability in College Football," Eli Stutzman, Dr. Liz Bouzarth, Dr. John Harris, and Dr. Kevin Hutson, Summer 2014.
+- "Analyzing Upsets in College Football Bowl Games," Andrew Hartley, Ella Morton, Maddie Preston, and Loise Ruffle, Dr. Liz Bouzarth, Dr. John Harris, and Dr. Kevin Hutson, Summer 2018.

 Combinatorics and Graph Theory